taaheer/my-works/drafts/emotions/en.md

 **Me:** "Can you just tell me where I am and who are you that looking like me"

-**Passion:** *Sigh* "Ok ok claim down I will tell you.
+**Passion:** *Sigh* "Ok ok calm down I will tell you.
 I am passion a part of you.
-I am your passion, that why I look like you because I am part of you and this place is your mind, your inner world, Thats why you feel this place as familiar."
+I am your passion, that why I look like you because I am part of you and this place is your mind, your inner world, That's why you feel this place as familiar."

 **Me:** "My mind? my inner world?
 So why it look beautiful but so many scattered pieces around here?"